Ashok Gajapathi Raju: Political career

-He won the Vizianagaram Legislative Assembly constituency for the first time as Janata Party candidate in 1978.
+Raju won the Vizianagaram Legislative Assembly constituency for the first time as Janata Party candidate in 1978.
 He joined the Telugu Desam Party when it was formed in 1982 and won the state assembly elections of 1983, 1985, 1989, 1994, 1999 and 2009.
 He won the 2014 Indian general election to the 16th Lok Sabha from Vizianagaram.
-He served Andhra Pradesh as a Cabinet Minister for Excise, Commercial Taxes, Finance, Revenue and Legislative Affairs in State Government.
+He served Andhra Pradesh as a cabinet minister for Excise, Commercial Taxes, Finance, Revenue and Legislative Affairs in State Government.
 He is a Politburo member in the Telugu Desam Party.
 He was the Union minister for Civil Aviation in the National Democratic Alliance cabinet.

 He resigned on 8 March 2018 over a dispute with central government to provide special status to Andhra Pradesh.

-Goa Governorship
+Goa governorship

-On July 14, 2025, he was appointed as the Governor of Goa, with his swearing-in scheduled for July 26.
-He officially resigned from the TDP to take up the post and expressed gratitude to the party leadership for the opportunity to serve.
+On July 14, 2025, Raju was appointed as the governor of Goa, with his swearing-in scheduled for July 26.
+He officially resigned from the TDP to take up the post, and expressed gratitude to the party leadership for the opportunity to serve.

-Other works
+Other work

-He took an active part in the struggle for the formation of a new district viz.
-Vizianagaram.
-His interest to improve education in the district led to the establishment of several governmental and non-governmental educational institutions.
-He served as Chairman of The Maharaja Alak Narayana Society of Arts and Science (MANSAS) which is running twelve educational institutions in the district.
-As a Minister, he was associated with several developmental activities.
+Raju took an active part in the struggle for the formation of a new district, Vizianagaram.
+His interest in improving education in the district led to the establishment of several governmental and non-governmental educational institutions.
+He served as chairman of the Maharaja Alak Narayana Society of Arts and Science (MANSAS), which runs twelve educational institutions in the district.
+As a minister, he was associated with several developmental activities.
 He is keenly interested in the field of public health and the conservation of water and electricity.
 In pursuance of this ideal, he launched housing, drinking water and health schemes.
 He has traveled abroad to study town planning and to implement it suitably in Andhra Pradesh.